Ziniabells/Ziniabells/README.md

 - 👋 Hi, I’m @Ziniabells
+-     An avid learner, building relationships, and open to networking
 - 👀 I’m interested in learning and building
-- 🌱 I’m currently learning python and R
+- 🌱 I’m currently learning Python, SQL, and R
-- 💞️ I’m looking to collaborate on backend projects
+- 💞️ I’m looking to collaborate on projects
-- 📫 I can be reached on email at zainabobello@yahoo.com
+- 📫 I can be reached by mail at belloozainab10@gmail.com

 <!---
 Ziniabells/Ziniabells is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.